 The small museum displays ancient stones and pottery excavated from archaeological sites in the region.
 At this charming museum you will find many objects not only from Susa itself, but also from towns in the neighbourhood, the province of Khuzestan.

-There are six main rooms, where you will find architectural remains from the palace of Darius, ceramics, weapons, sculpture from Masjed Soleiman (home of Iran’s first commercial oil well) and funerary masks from Haft Tepe.
+There are six main rooms in the museum, where you will find architectural remains from the palace of Darius; also ceramics, weapons and sculpture from Masjed Soleiman (home of Iran’s first commercial oil well); and funerary masks from Haft Tepe.

-Following you can find IRNA’s photos of the museum which is located on the way to Susa castle and opposite the Tomb of Daniel the prophet:
+Following you can find IRNA’s photos of the museum; located on the way to Susa castle and opposite the Tomb of Daniel the prophet: